atlopes/calendar/classes.md

-# Calendar Documentation
+﻿# Calendar Documentation

 Go to [Overview](DOCUMENTATION.md "Overview")

 ### Classes

 To use a class, include in a project its PRG file and all the hierarchy of dependencies and locale files, up to the base Calendar class.
-For instance, if you want to use the British Calendar, select BritishCalendar class, and include in your project british-calendar.prg, gregorian-calendar.prg, julian-calendar.prg, julian.xml, and calendar.prg.
+For instance, if you want to use the British Calendar, select BritishCalendar class, and include in your project british-calendar.prg, gregorian-calendar.prg, christian-julian-calendar.prg, julian-calendar.prg, julian.xml, and calendar.prg.

 If you want to experiment from the Command Window, or from small code snippets, DO the top-level classes in a hierarchy chain (in the above example, `DO LOCFILE("british-calendar.prg")` would be enough).